 You might have heard of Gumtree as a place for buying and selling second-hand stuff, but they also have a Swap Shop where you can advertise things you want to exchange for other items.

-Gumtree is pretty well known, with a large userbase and therefore, lots of swapping opportunities.
-You can filter by location or postcode to find swaps near you - including everything from cars to phone, toys and trading cards.
+Gumtree is pretty well known – they have a large userbase and, therefore, lots of swapping opportunities.
+You can filter by location or postcode to find swaps near you, including everything from cars to phones to trading cards and more.

 Depop is one of the quickest and easiest ways to sell your clothes online.
-Once you've downloaded the app, you post items to sell just as you would upload an Instagram post.
+Once you've downloaded the app, you post items to sell, just as you'd upload an Instagram post.

 But many people will also state 'Open to swaps' which is a green light to get your barter on.
-Typically you will express an interest in something on their store, and ask them if there is anything that they can see on your store that they'd be interested in swapping for.
+Typically, you'll express an interest in something on their store, and ask them if there's anything that they can see on your store which they'd be interested in swapping for.